 In our review, we were impressed with the results from the air fryer - it turned out crisp, crunchy, and evenly browned fries and chicken wings every time.
 However, it is one of the most expensive models on the market right now and with no cooking charts, you will need to experiment to ensure foods are cooked exactly to your liking.

-while it has a larger overall capacity than other Instant air fryers, it's worth remembering this is split across two frying baskets, so each basket holds a slightly smaller amount of food - meaning it won't be suitable for larger homes.
+It has a larger overall capacity than other Instant air fryers.
+However, it's worth remembering this is split across two frying baskets, so each basket holds a slightly smaller amount of food - meaning it won't be suitable for larger homes.

-If you're looking for a simple-to-use air fryer, the Instant Vortex turned out the same crisp, evenly browned fries and succulent chicken during testing as its more expensive sibling (above) without the myriad of settings to navigate.
+If you're looking for a simple-to-use air fryer, the Instant Vortex turned out the same crisp, evenly browned fries and succulent chicken during testing as its more expensive sibling (above).
+That's without the myriad of settings to navigate.

 The Vortex can air-fry, roast, bake and reheat, but there’s no option to grill or dehydrate here.
 Although we found some of the extra cooking methods weren’t quite as effective as the air fryer setting.
 For example, cinnamon rolls cooked on the bake setting were far too crisp after the allotted time.

-It has the same capacity that can hold a 4lb / 1.8kg chicken or 2lb / 1kg of fries as the Instant Vortex Plus, so it's got the same bulky footprint, so if you don’t have enough room to keep it on a countertop you’ll need to store it away when it’s not in use.
+It has the same capacity that can hold a 4lb / 1.8kg chicken or 2lb / 1kg of fries as the Instant Vortex Plus, so it's got the same bulky footprint.
+If you don’t have enough room to keep it on a countertop, you’ll need to store it away when it’s not in use.

 It did a solid job at crisping fries and chicken wings in our tests, however, we found it requires oil to cook many foods, even items such as chicken wings, which can be cooked in rival air fryers in this list without any oil.
 This does slightly reduce the healthiness of the meal you’re cooking.